Long Weekend (Mad Men): Reception

 The episode was received positively by critics at the time.
 Alan Sepinwall, writing for New Jersey's The Star-Ledger, praised the episode, saying that it and the show itself were "dense and layered" and "deserving of deeper analysis".
-Emily VanDerWerff, writing for The A.V.
-Club in 2014, was more critical of the episode, writing that the episode was "one of Mad Men's clunkier episodes" but she praised other aspects of the episode, including John Slattery's performance as Roger.
+Emily St. James, writing for The A.V.
+Club in 2014, was more critical of the episode, writing that it was "one of Mad Men's clunkier episodes" but still praising some aspects, including John Slattery's performance as Roger.